o1-labs/rfcs/0010-keccak-syscall.md

 done using [quadracization](./0008-kimchi-polynomial-quadracization.md).

-We suppose quadracization is going to be used, and therefore, we will not talk about the degree of the different polynomial constraints, and the detailled description will stay high level using the API described above, with some additional tweaks if necessary for a specific syscall behavior.
+We suppose quadracization is going to be used, and therefore, we will not talk about the degree of the different polynomial constraints, and the detailed description will stay high level using the API described above, with some additional tweaks if necessary for a specific syscall behavior.